cancerberoSgx/mujer/mujer-magick/README.md

 - [ ] npm run test-js is failing
 - [ ] browser
 - [ ] browser tests
+- [ ] format test
+- [ ] support IM command quoted arguments
+- [ ] support input images from URLS both in node and browser.
+- [ ] node.js : work directly in user's filesystem without copying to emc FS:
+    * Option to never remove files.
+    * Option for Node.js users to work/mount current directory - the tool should not write input files - they should be already there
 - [x] CLI
 - [x] CLI tests
 - [x] Input file from url
-- [ ] support IM command quoted arguments
-- [ ] support input images from URLS both in node and browser.
-- [ ] Option to never remove files.
-- [ ] Option for Node.js users to work/mount current directory - the tool should not write input files - they should be already there